-Ayala Ortega is recognized as the principal military leader of the ex–FARC Mafia in northern Antioquia and Bajo Cauca.
+Ayala Orrego was recognized as the principal military leader of the ex–FARC Mafia in northern Antioquia and Bajo Cauca.

-Under the command of Ayala Ortega, the 36th Front has fought Los Urabeños over territorial control and criminal economies in the region since the end of 2017.
-This has resulted in an increase in homicides and forced displacements in the region.
+Under the command of Cabuyo, the 36th Front fought the Urabeños over territorial control and criminal economies in the region since the end of 2017, resulting in an increase in homicides and forced displacements in the region.

 In 2019, Yamir Arles Moreno, a key witness in legal proceedings brought against Cabuyo by the Attorney General's Office, was kidnapped and is believed to be dead.

-Additionally, Cabuyo is in control of much of the illegal gold mining in northern Antioquia, a department in which 80 percent of gold is extracted illegally, according to Colombia’s Comptroller’s Office.
+Additionally, Cabuyo controlled much of the illegal gold mining in northern Antioquia, a department in which 80 percent of the gold is extracted illegally, according to Colombia's Comptroller's Office.

 Cabuyo began to expand his influence over the municipalities of Ituango, Valdivia and Briceño in northern Antioquia by extorting a number of multinational energy companies.

-Similarly, he maintains a presence in the Paramillo Massif, disputing the routes that facilitate drug trafficking from Bajo Cauca in Antioquia to the Gulf of Urabá.
+Similarly, he maintained a presence in the Paramillo Massif, disputing the routes that facilitate drug trafficking from Bajo Cauca in Antioquia to the Gulf of Urabá.

 Allies and Enemies

-Cabuyo has maintained his position in Antioquia’s criminal landscape through a careful network of alliances.
-His most important alliances are with Los Caparrapos and the ELN, with the shared objective of expelling the Urabeños from Bajo Cauca and the Paramillo Massif; a strategic point for the production and transport of coca paste.
+Cabuyo maintained his position in Antioquia’s criminal landscape through a careful network of alliances.
+His most important alliances were with Los Caparrapos and the ELN, which shared his objective of expelling the Urabeños from Bajo Cauca and the Paramillo Massif; a strategic point for the production and transport of coca paste.

-Cabuyo’s relationships within the criminal world are not limited to the north of Antioquia in terms of alliances.
-In the Valle de Aburrá, which includes the city of Medellín, the 36th Front exchanges weapons for drugs to groups including Los Pachelly, El Mesa and El Tapón.
+Cabuyo’s relationships within the criminal underworld are not limited to the north of Antioquia in terms of alliances.
+In the Aburrá Valley, which includes the city of Medellín, the 36th Front has exchanged weapons for drugs with groups including the Pachelly, El Mesa and El Tapón.

-Cabuyo’s main enemies in the criminal underworld are the Urabeños while he has also come under repeated pressure from the 7th Division of Colombia’s national army, which has led military operations against the 36th Front.
+Cabuyo’s main enemies in the criminal underworld were the Urabeños, although he was also targeted by 7th Division of Colombia's national army, which has led repeated military operations against the 36th Front.